 This handout covers binary and hex well, but it was written over 20 years ago and the code information is historical and not current.
-We will look at 8-bit ASCII code in class and look at the link below.
+We will look at 8-bit ASCII code which is not covered and look at the link below.

 EXAMPLES TO LOOK AT:A few examples of conversion using binary, decimal and hex.

 SMARTBOARD AND AUDIO NOTES FROM Fall 2019:Numbering systems (10/22/19 11:00) Accompanying audio

 Numbering systems (10/22/19 12:30) Accompanying audio